hbrns/onenote-to-tana/README.md

 You may _copy&paste_ an image into a Tana node after an import by hand as a workaround.

+Tables as list entries of (unordered) lists are currently not supported.

 ## Installation

 1. Clone the repository.